RayKrause/Module_14_Algo_Trading/README.md

 ![Decorative image.](Images/plot1.png)

 In an attempt to fine tune the model in order to obtain an increase in performance.
-I ajusted the time period from three months to six.
+I adjusted the time period from three months to six.

 ![Decorative image.](Images/6month.png)